-Just 25 congressional Republicans acknowledge Biden’s win, Washington Post survey finds
+Just 27 congressional Republicans acknowledge Biden’s win, Washington Post survey finds

 The results demonstrate the fear that most Republicans have of the outgoing president and his grip on the party, despite his new status as just the third incumbent to lose reelection in the last 80 years.
 More than 70% of Republican lawmakers did not acknowledge The Post’s questions as of Friday evening.

+In response to the congressional Republicans who have called Biden president-elect identified in the Post survey, Trump tweeted Saturday: “I am surprised there are so many.
+We have just begun to fight.
+Please send me a list of the … RINOS,” the disparaging acronym for Republican in name only.

-They are largely hiding from answering questions about the election, neither congratulating Biden nor embracing Trump’s most strident positions and false claims.
+The rest of the GOP is largely hiding from answering questions about the election, neither congratulating Biden nor embracing Trump’s most strident positions and false claims.
 Just eight Republicans, 3% of all GOP lawmakers, voiced support for Trump’s current strategy of claiming victory and asking state legislatures to declare him the victor in states that he lost.

 This GOP nonresponse stands in stark contrast to Democrats in 2016.
-The morning after media outlets called Trump the winner, Hillary Clinton conceded and Senate Minority Leader Chuck Schumer, D-N. Y., fielded a call from Trump.
+The morning after media outlets called Trump the winner, Hillary Clinton conceded and Senate Minority Leader Charles Schumer, D-N. Y., fielded a call from Trump.
 Schumer issued a statement shortly thereafter congratulating the president-elect and calling for Americans to “come together.”

 Today, most Republicans just want to avoid the Trump question altogether, following the lead of Senate Majority Leader Mitch McConnell, R-Ky., whose office pointed to his recent comments about the election and declined to participate in the survey.